 This ensures greater accuracy and reliability of connection, work, and idle times, even when the agents forget to log out at the end of their shift.

-The Auto-sleep feature is not available in the waiting pages because long periods of inactivity can be very common.
+The Idle detection feature is not available in the waiting pages because long periods of inactivity can be very common.
 For example, For example, waiting for a new contact to be passed from Predictive Dialer, selecting/searching contacts in inbound mode, and when the No contacts available page is shown in outbound mode.